TheAndruu/git-leaderboard/README.md

 Then run the code as normal with `go build` and `go run`

 ## Will update with downloadable binaries

+git shortlog -sn